austindatamanagement/PythonExportThreadingADWC/README.md

         ![](uploadsales.png)

     3. Click on next till you reach the review page and click on finish.
 Table is created and the data is loaded.

-- Create Object Store Bucket and a swift URL for the bucket:
+### **Step 3**: Create Object Store Bucket and a swift URL for the bucket:

    1. Open the navigation menu.
 Under Core Infrastructure, click Object Storage.

    2. A list of the buckets in the compartment you're viewing is displayed.
 If you don’t see the one you're looking for, verify that you’re viewing the correct compartment (select from the list on the left side of the page).

    3. Select a compartment from the Compartment list on the left side of the page.

        A list of existing buckets is displayed.

    4. Click Create Bucket.
        In the Create Bucket dialog box, specify the attributes of the bucket:

        **Bucket Name**: The system generates a default bucket name that reflects the current year, month, day, and time, for example bucket-20190306-1359.
 If you change this default to any other bucket name, use letters, numbers, dashes, underscores, and periods.
 Do not include any confidential information.